 Going TV shopping?
 Here’s a handy list of the best TVs out right now.

 Of course, the 2017 models are now in shops too, so you can make your own comparisons and decide whether to chase specs or save cash.
 This list has our favourite models from 2016 and 2017, but if you’re just looking for the latest, best and most expensive, check out our Best 4K TV page.

-We’ve covered all the big players such as Samsung, Sony, Panasonic, LG, Philips – as well as the emerging Hisense.
-The most recent additions are the Panasonic EZ952, the Sony A1 and the Samsung Q7 – all beautiful TVs you should seek out at your local department store.
-We are regularly updating this list as and when more of the latest TVs come out, so check back if we’re missing one you’re interested in, check back later or tweet us @TrustedReviews and we’ll get it in for testing.
+Here, we’ve covered all the big players such as Samsung, Sony, Panasonic, LG, Philips, as well as the emerging Hisense.
+The most recent additions are the Panasonic EZ952, the Sony A1 and the Samsung MU7000, but we are regularly updating this list as more of the latest TVs come out.
+If we’re missing one you’re interested in, check back later or tweet us @TrustedReviews and we’ll get it in for testing.